 - Some of the best knurling on a trap bar

 - Rackable, and can be used with most squat racks

 - Most expensive trap bar, at around $800

 - Welds aren’t the best, especially for Eleiko

 - Could use some knurling on the center of the bar

-The Eleiko Öppen Deadlift Bar is one of the only specialty bars Eleiko has come out with and features the typical refinement and simplicity of other Eleiko products.
+The Eleiko Öppen Deadlift Bar is one of the only specialty bars Eleiko has come out with (besides their curl bar) and features the typical refinement and simplicity of other Eleiko products.
 Essentially, the Öppen Deadlift Bar is an open-ended trap bar that utilizes their world-class barbells and knurling for handles and features a unique built-in jack that is extremely useful.

 Put simply, despite the name, the Eleiko Öppen Deadlift Bar is essentially an open-ended trap/hex bar.

 Every now and then a new lifter will come in and ask about the “Strongman Hula-Hoop” located next to the barbells.
 But nowadays, most people (including casual gym goers) will have an idea of what it is you do with a trap bar.
 Considered by many to be the most valuable specialty bar, the trap bar has become a mainstay in dedicated strength training gyms everywhere since its introduction 30+ years ago.